pytransitions/transitions/README.md

 #### <a name="queued-transitions"></a>Queued transitions

-Transitions default behaviour is to processes events instantly.
-This means it will process an event within an `on_enter` method _before_ callbacks bound to `after` will be called.
+The default behaviour in Transitions is to process events instantly.
+This means events within an `on_enter` method will be processed _before_ callbacks bound to `after` are called.

 ```python
 def go_to_C():